-Something on your body usually causes a number of reactions: bothered at best, downright scary at worst.
+Something creeping on your body usually spurs a variety of reactions: bothered at best, downright scary at worst.

-In a world of surprising crawling critters, ticks might be the most unwelcome of all in your Ulao backyard.
+In a world of uninvited crawling critters, ticks might be the most unwelcome of all in your Ulao backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

 Ticks live in Ulao's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – goes by, they climb aboard.
+When a potential host – human, dog or other warm-blooded creature – wanders, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.